devopsengineerDan/Daniel_project/README.md

 👉 Borrower MAIN Requirements
 1 Repayment Terms
 2 Credit History
-3 Financial Statements [Income & Expenses]
+3 Financial Statements Balance Sheet [Income & Expenses] and Cash-flow Statement

 👉 Application Requirements
+1 Business details: Lenders will look for detailed information about the business, including its industry, history, management team, and financial performance.
+They will also want to understand the purpose of the loan and how it will be used by the business.
-1 A business plan is required for businesses that are less than 3 years old 2 A marketing plan is required for businesses that are 3 years or older 3 Two years of financial statements and tax returns are required 4 Personal Financial Statement
+2 A business plan is required for businesses that are less than 3 years old 3 A marketing plan is required for businesses that are 3 years or older 4 Two years of financial statements and tax returns are required 5 Personal Financial Statement
-5 Legal structure documents
+6 Legal structure documents
-6 Resumes or biographies
+7 Resumes or biographies
-7 Credit Release Form
+8 Credit Release Form
-8 Other relevant materials
+9 Other relevant materials
 ```